carina1196/beginners-projects/README.md

 # beginners-projects
-A repository containing all my beginner and pratice projects
+A repository containing all my beginner and practice projects